Genymobile/gm_pr/README.md

 If you like this project, click on the star button on github  :-)

-Feel free to send us issue, and of course PR!!
+Feel free to send us issues, and of course PRs!!